Tips for Writing for the Web

 Whether creating a website for your department, a special event or any other purpose, it is important to write clear, concise content that merges your own goals with users’ needs for a cohesive, informative site.

 You know the subject matter for your website better than anyone else.
 For this reason, any program/office/department with a messiah.edu website is responsible for writing their site’s content and also designating a person(s) to post and edit the site’s content as needed after the site is built or redesigned by the Web team.
 The content owner is required to complete Jadu training.
-Training sessions and sign-ups can be found on MCSquare in the Employee tab in the right column under “Web.”
+Training sessions and sign-ups can be found on the web services homepage.

 1. Determine your goals for the site